-The ABS Indicator lamp lights up for so long, until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached
+The ABS Indicator lamp lights up for so long, until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached.

-+ + The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on. 亡 Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
++ + The turn signal indicator lamp flashes green simultaneously with the turn signal - The turn signal is switched on.
+E Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
 Come safely to a halt, and contact an authorized KTM workshop.
-(ABS) ABS indicator lamp lights up yellow - Status or error messages relating to ABS .
+(ABS)) ABS indicator lamp lights up yellow - Status or error messages relating to ABS .
+The ABS indicator lamp flashes if the ABS mode Super Moto is enabled.
 N The idle indicator lamp lights up green - The transmission is in idle.

 ع ي ك!
 The oil pressure warning lamp lights up red - The oil pressure is too low.
 Stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
 Alarm system indicator lamp flashes red - Status message on the alarm system (optional).
 The high beam indicator lamp lights up blue - The high beam is switched on. \triangle The general warning lamp lights up yellow - An operating safety/warning message was detected.
-This is also shown on the display.
+This is shown in addition.